abdulHasib2030/thajshopping/README.md

-# THAJ Shopping E-commerce Platform
+# THJ Shopping E-commerce Platform

 This platform allows users to browse gadgets by category, view product details, add items to a cart and wishlist, and sort products by price.
 The site is built with React, using several packages to enhance functionality and user experience.